linker-junhao/yuedu_hd/priv.md

 Disclosure to a third party or administrative or judicial institution in accordance with relevant provisions of the law or the requirements of administrative or judicial institutions;

-If you violate relevant Chinese laws, regulations, or read the HD service agreement or related rules, you need to disclose to a third party;
+If you violate relevant Chinese laws, regulations, or read the PUPU Read service agreement or related rules, you need to disclose to a third party;

 If you are a qualified intellectual property complaint and have filed a complaint, you should disclose it to the respondent at the request of the respondent so that both parties can handle possible rights disputes;

-In a transaction created on the Reading HD platform, if any party to the transaction fulfills or partially fulfills its transaction obligations and makes an information disclosure request, Reading HD has the right to decide to provide the user with the necessary information such as the contact information of the counterparty to the transaction.
+In a transaction created on the PUPU Read platform, if any party to the transaction fulfills or partially fulfills its transaction obligations and makes an information disclosure request, PUPU Read has the right to decide to provide the user with the necessary information such as the contact information of the counterparty to the transaction.
 Facilitate the completion of the transaction or the settlement of disputes.

-Other reading HD according to laws, regulations or website policies deem appropriate disclosures.
+Other PUPU Read according to laws, regulations or website policies deem appropriate disclosures.

 Four: Information storage and exchange
-The information and data about you collected by reading HD will be stored on the servers of reading HD and/or its affiliates.
-These information and data may be transmitted to your country or region or abroad where the information and data collected by reading HD are located.
+The information and data about you collected by PUPU Read will be stored on the servers of PUPU Read and/or its affiliates.
+These information and data may be transmitted to your country or region or abroad where the information and data collected by PUPU Read are located.
 Visited, stored and displayed outside the country.

 Five: Use of Cookies
 If you do not refuse to accept cookies, ReadHD will set or access cookies on your computer so that you can log in or use the ReadHD platform services or functions that rely on cookies.
-Reading HD using cookies can provide you with more thoughtful and personalized services, including promotional services.
+PUPU Read using cookies can provide you with more thoughtful and personalized services, including promotional services.

 You have the right to choose to accept or refuse to accept cookies.
 You can refuse to accept cookies by modifying your browser settings.
-But if you choose to refuse to accept cookies, you may not be able to log in or use the read HD network services or functions that rely on cookies.
+But if you choose to refuse to accept cookies, you may not be able to log in or use the PUPU Read network services or functions that rely on cookies.

-This policy will apply to the relevant information obtained by reading the cookies set by HD.
+This policy will apply to the relevant information obtained by reading the cookies set by PUPU Read.

 Six: Information Security
-Reading HD account has security protection function, please keep your user name and password information properly.
-Reading HD will ensure that your information is not lost, abused and altered by encrypting user passwords and other security measures.
+PUPU Read account has security protection function, please keep your user name and password information properly.
+PUPU Read will ensure that your information is not lost, abused and altered by encrypting user passwords and other security measures.
 Despite the aforementioned security measures, please note that there is no "perfect security measure" on the information network.

-When using the reading HD network service to conduct online transactions, you will inevitably disclose your personal information, such as contact information or postal address, to the counterparty or potential counterparty.
+When using the PUPU Read network service to conduct online transactions, you will inevitably disclose your personal information, such as contact information or postal address, to the counterparty or potential counterparty.
 Please properly protect your personal information and only provide it to others when necessary.
-If you find that your personal information has been leaked, especially when reading HD username and password are leaked, please contact the reading HD customer service immediately so that reading HD can take corresponding measures.
+If you find that your personal information has been leaked, especially when PUPU Read username and password are leaked, please contact the PUPU Read customer service immediately so that PUPU Read can take corresponding measures.